 Sea otters eat urchins, abalone, mussels, clams, crabs, snails and about 40 other marine species.
 Sea otters eat approximately 25% of their weight in food each day to support their high metabolism.

 Historically, sea otters numbered between several hundred thousand to more than a million.
 But due to the fur trade, worldwide numbers plummeted down to a total of 1,000-2,000 in the early 1900s.
-Today, there are estimated to be just over 106,000 worldwide, with just under 3,000 in California.
+Today, there are estimated to be just over 106,000 worldwide, with just over 3,000 in California.